DavidWalz/diversipy/docs/cube.rst

-:mod:`hycusampling` --- Uniform sampling of the unit hypercube
+:mod:`cube` --- Uniform sampling of the unit hypercube
 ==============================================================

-.. automodule:: diversipy.hycusampling
+.. automodule:: diversipy.cube
     :synopsis: Uniform sampling of the unit hypercube.